lexborrero/studentPerformanceAIModel/README.md

 ## 👩‍💻 Author

 **Alexander Borrero**
-Python & AI Student | Project-based Learner
+AI student & developer @ Purdue| Project-based Learner
 _This is an educational project designed to build intuition and skills around supervised ML._

 ---